Welcome to Orbital Projects South Pacific

 Who we are…

-Orbital Projects founder Scott Pooke is a Tasmanian born Space Historian who has comprehensively documented the history of the American space program specialising in the Apollo lunar landings and the Space Shuttle program.
+Orbital Projects founder Scott Pooke is a Tasmanian born Space Historian who has comprehensively documented the history of the American space program specializing in the Apollo lunar landings and the Space Shuttle program.

 Scott has undertaken six extended study and lecture tours to research institutions and NASA facilities across the United States examining in detail every facet of America’s space program from its origins to the present day with a particular emphasis on Australia’s contribution to America’s achievements in space.